open-AIMS/ReefModEngine.jl/dev/.documenter/api.md

-Only for use when RME functions return non-error numeric results.
+Only for use when RME functions return numeric results that are not error codes.

 **Examples**